Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 **返回**
 '''''''''''
-T
+T*

 const T * data ( ) const ;
 '''''''''''
- @brief Get the const memory pointer directly.
-It's usually used to get the output data pointer. @tparam T @return T*
+Get the const memory pointer directly.
+It's usually used to get the output data pointer.

 **返回**
 '''''''''''
-T
+T*

 T * data ( ) ;
 '''''''''''
- @brief Get the memory pointer directly.
-It's usually used to get the mutable output data pointer. @tparam T @return T*
+Get the memory pointer directly.
+It's usually used to get the mutable output data pointer.

 **返回**
 '''''''''''
-T
+T*

 const void * data ( ) const ;
 '''''''''''
- @brief Get the const memory pointer directly.
-It's usually used to get the output data pointer. @tparam T @return T*
+Get the const memory pointer directly.
+It's usually used to get the output data pointer.

+**返回**
+'''''''''''
+T*

 void * data ( ) ;
 '''''''''''
- @brief Get the memory pointer directly.
-It's usually used to get the mutable output data pointer. @tparam T @return T*
+Get the memory pointer directly.
+It's usually used to get the mutable output data pointer.

+**返回**
+'''''''''''
+T*

 Tensor slice ( int64_t begin_idx , int64_t end_idx ) const ;
 '''''''''''
- @brief Return a sub-tensor of the given tensor.
-It is usually used to extract a sub-tensor (which supports modifying the data of the original tensor) to perform further operations. @param begin_idx The index of the start row (inclusive) to slice.The index number begins from 0. @param end_idx The index of the end row (exclusive) to slice.
-The index number begins from begin_idx + 1. @return Tensor
+Return a sub-tensor of the given tensor.
+It is usually used to extract a sub-tensor (which supports modifying the data of the original tensor) to perform further operations.

 **参数**
 '''''''''''
 	- **begin_idx** (int64_t) - The index of the start row (inclusive) to slice.The index number begins from 0.
 	- **end_idx** (int64_t) - The index of the end row (exclusive) to slice.
 The index number begins from begin_idx + 1.

 **返回**
 '''''''''''
 Tensor

 const std::shared_ptr<phi::TensorBase> & impl ( ) const ;
 '''''''''''
- @brief Return the implementation of current Tensor. @return std::shared_ptr<phi::TensorBase>
+Return the implementation of current Tensor.

 **返回**
 '''''''''''
 std::shared_ptr<phi::TensorBase>

 void set_impl ( const std::shared_ptr<phi::TensorBase> & impl ) ;
 '''''''''''
- @brief Set the implementation of current Tensor. @param impl
+Set the implementation of current Tensor.

 **参数**
 '''''''''''
-	- **impl** (const std::shared_ptr<phi::TensorBase>&)
+	- **impl** (const std::shared_ptr<phi::TensorBase>&) - impl

 void set_impl ( std::shared_ptr<phi::TensorBase> & & impl ) ;
 '''''''''''
- @brief Set the implementation of current Tensor. @param impl
+Set the implementation of current Tensor.

 **参数**
 '''''''''''
-	- **impl** (std::shared_ptr<phi::TensorBase>)
+	- **impl** (std::shared_ptr<phi::TensorBase>) - impl

 gpuStream_t stream ( ) const ;
 '''''''''''
- @brief Get the stream where the tensor is currently located This is a deprecated method and may be removed in the future! @return gpuStream_t
+Get the stream where the tensor is currently located This is a deprecated method and may be removed in the future!

 **返回**
 '''''''''''
 gpuStream_t

 const std::string & name ( ) const {
 '''''''''''
- @brief Return the name of Tensor. @note Used to adapt original execution mechanism and debug analysis in the development of new dygraph. @return const std::string&
+Return the name of Tensor.

 **返回**
 '''''''''''
-std::string
+const std::string&

 void set_name ( const std::string & name ) {
 '''''''''''
- @brief Set name of Tensor. @note Used to adapt original execution mechanism and debug analysis in the development of new dygraph. @param const std::string& name
+Set name of Tensor.

 **参数**
 '''''''''''